Maria Reeves ’25 is spending time Berlin, Germany as part of a Women’s and Gender Studies program. During her...

 Knox College is rooted in an historic commitment to social justice and to access to education for all qualified students.
 Today, Knox is one of the 50 most diverse campuses in America, with a campus community that includes a wide array of races, ethnicities, ages, cultures, backgrounds, genders and gender identities, sexual orientations, and beliefs.

-Our new student orientation theme of "One Community" represents Knox's goal of becoming a truly inclusive community, one in which all students, faculty, and staff are treated with respect and can fully participate in every educational opportunity the College offers.The foundation of a Knox education is open and honest discussions in and out of the classroom.
+Our First-Year Experience represents Knox's goal of becoming a truly inclusive community, one in which all students, faculty, and staff are treated with respect and can fully participate in every educational opportunity the College offers.The foundation of a Knox education is open and honest discussions in and out of the classroom.
 We're not afraid of tackling the difficult questions: What does it mean to be a truly inclusive community?
 How do we guarantee that all members of our community are treated with respect?
 How can we as a community address the issues that are shaping our world?

 Knox students are passionately committed to advocating for issues of social justice on campus and beyond.
 And we are committed to making sure their lived experiences reflect the College's values and ideals.

 rank by U.S. News & World Report